unlock-protocol/unlock/unlock-protocol-com/blog/firebase-integration.md

 image: /static/images/blog/firebase/firebase.svg
 ---

 Every single application, whether it is built for the web, for mobile devices, or computer can be monetized with Unlock!
-Memberships are an elegant wat to restrict access to some content, features or even APIs.
+Memberships are an elegant way to restrict access to some content, features or even APIs.
 Today, we're excited to showcase the work of the [Novum Insights](https://novuminsights.com/) team who have shipped a integration of Unlock with [Firebase](https://firebase.google.com/)!

 Firebase is a platform developed by Google for creating mobile and web applications.
 It is a framework which includes both server and client sides components for easy development and deployments.